Sports News | Indian Women's Hockey Team Aims to Return to Winning Ways as It Gears Up to Face Spain in FIH Pro League 2024-25 | LatestLY

 For India, this upcoming doubleheader is not just about reclaiming momentum, but also about gaining crucial points which will set the tone for the rest of their campaign.
 The hosts will also look to capitalise on the home crowd's support and rectify the mistakes from their previous matches.

-Speaking on the team's upcoming matches against Spain, India captain Salima Tete said as quoted by the Hockey India press release, "We're really looking forward to our games against Spain.
+Speaking on the team's upcoming matches against Spain, India Captain Salima Tete said, "We're really looking forward to our games against Spain.
 They're a tricky team, and we know it's going to be a challenging contest.
 However, our team is ready for the challenge.
 We've analysed our performances against England and identified the areas where we need to improve, especially in converting penalty corners.
-We are focused on tightening our defense and making the most of our scoring opportunities."
+We are focused on tightening our defense and making the most of our scoring opportunities," as quoted from a release by Hockey India.

 "These games are crucial for us to gain momentum, and we are determined to return to winning ways.
 The team is motivated, and we will give our best to secure vital points," she added.